glacials/twos.dev/src/From Google to Apple.md

 In the Apple ecosystem the user is an iPhone.
 There is no “Apple Wallet”; there is only iPhone Wallet.
 Seeing iMessages on a Mac is an opt-in feature and involves n-to-n device synchronization, not several frontends consuming one source-of-truth backend.[^I don’t know that these are the correct technical details, I am speaking only of UX.]

-This is not to say I can’t access my iPhone photos from my iPad or receive phone calls on my Mac, but the focus seems more on synchronization over always-online.
+This is not to say I can’t access my iPhone photos from my iPad or receive phone calls on my Mac, but the focus is more on synchronizati than always-online.
 Even apps that store data “in the cloud” like Pages and Shortcuts are doing it by making a directory for themselves in iCloud Drive, and using it as their file system.

 This difference in approaches is refreshing, but has its limits.
 I regularly experience synchronization problems.